armynante/dreadnoughtJS/README.md

 - [ ] Improve AI so it kills off ships before hunting for a new target.
 - [ ] Make the game statistics log to a csv file
 - [X] Autobuild for boards
+- [ ] Multiplayer over a socket connection

 Setup  | Hunting